iodigital-com/io-technology/data/blog/vue3-composition-api-in-a-nutshell.md

 ### Props

-Vue 3 has been rewritten in typescript.
-We notice this well as typescript can be better integrated into our application.
+Vue 3 has been rewritten in Typescript.
+The integration of Vue in our TypeScript application is now more smooth since Vue 3 is rewritten in TypeScript.
 Props are a good example of this.
 With the options API:

 ```js
 props: {